ResearchObject/packaging_data_with_ro-crate/episodes/09-authorship.md

 ## Who can be authors of an RO-Crate?

-When we say someone is an author of a crate, it means they have contributed something substansively to its content (typically the data).
+When we say someone is an author of a crate, it means they have contributed something substantively to its content (typically the data).
 Agreement on what is considered authorship on a dataset can be tricky;
 you may decide some people would be better represented as `contributor`.
 One advantage of RO-Crate is that authorship can be declared explicitly also on each data entity,